istio/istio.io/content/en/blog/2024/l7-policy-with-opa/index.md

 [...]
 {{< /text >}}

-The "DYNAMIC_METADATA" is a reserved keyword to access the metadata object.
+`DYNAMIC_METADATA` is a reserved keyword to access the metadata object.
 The rest is the name of the filter that you want to access.
-In your case, the name "envoy.filters.http.ext_authz" is created automatically by Istio.
+In your case, the name `envoy.filters.http.ext_authz` is created automatically by Istio.
 You can verify this by dumping the Envoy configuration:

 {{< text bash >}}
 $ istioctl pc all deploy/httpbin -n my-app -oyaml | grep envoy.filters.http.ext_authz